Changes to Government guidance for pregnant women-December 2021

 If you are feeling anxious about returning, you should also enquire about any employee assistance programmes (EAPs) that your employer may offer.

-More importantly, if you still feel unable to return to work, you should seek advice from your midwife and/or GP.
-Your health and wellbeing must be your top priority.
+If you still feel unable to return to work, you should seek advice from your midwife and/or GP.
+Your health and wellbeing must be your top priority and your midwife and/or GP may be able to supply you with a fit note stating that you are fit to work, providing the adjustments required are put in place.

 Your school or college should respond sympathetically and there should be dialogue in order to try to address any underlying issues.